+If the board has standing committees other than the audit, compensation and nominating committees, identify the committees and describe their function.
 The board also has a Corporate Social Responsibility Committee, to oversee the Company's policies, management systems, performance and legal and regulatory compliance in the areas of the environment and health and safety.
 Please see the text of the committee's charter under "Charter of the Corporate Social Responsibility Committee", below.
+Disclose whether or not the board, its committees and individual directors are regularly assessed with respect to their effectiveness and contribution.
+If assessments are regularly conducted, describe the process used for the assessments.
 The Nominating and Governance Committee initiates, every second year (or more frequently, as the board may determine from time to time), a formal assessment of the board as a whole.
 The scope and process for the assessment are determined by the Nominating and Governance Committee.
 Currently, the assessment is initiated by the completion of an online questionnaire.
-The results of the questionnaire are compiled anonymously and circulated to all board One-on-one interviews are then conducted by the Lead Director with each director to review the results and to solicit each director's views on the effectiveness of the board, its committees and individual directors.
+The results of the questionnaire are compiled anonymously and circulated to all board members.
+One-on-one interviews are then conducted by the Lead Director with each director to review the results and to solicit each director's views on the effectiveness of the board, its committees and individual directors.
 The key findings of the assessment are presented to the Nominating and Governance Committee by the Lead Director and the committee considers any recommendations to the board regarding governance matters and monitors their implementation.
 A formal assessment was completed in 2019.